KoushikEng/console_animation/README.md

 If `error` is not provided:

-* The spinner will stop
+* The animation will stop
 * Cursor will be restored
 * The original exception is raised **as-is**